-AE Design (or AE Spots & Conduit for 'service only' residential and small commercial) shall designate all AE meter location(s) with the concurrence of AE Distribution Metering Operations.
+AE Design (or AE Spots & Conduit for 'service only' residential and small commercial) shall designate all AE non-CT point of attachment meter-locations(s) with the concurrence of AE Distribution Metering Operations.
 The meter location(s) should be on the first floor or ground level.
 AE Design must approve meter location exceptions in writing for underground Customer- installed and -owned service installations NOT metered at the transformer, the meter(s) shall not be located more than 150 feet from the point of service.
 The service lateral shall not be installed under any building or other structure.